 the average of Maximum Import Capacity over that period for which data is available; or

 if no such data is available, other available information that is appropriate for a typical profile of a similar site to best estimate the expected demand of the Final Demand Site.

+4.1A For Final Demand Sites that are also Mixed Demand Sites within the groups identified in Paragraph 1.5(a), 1.5(b) or 1.5(c), each DNO/IDNO Party shall allocate its Final Demand to the relevant charging band based on the following criteria:

+if 24 months of data is available, the average calculated Final Demand over that period; or if not available

+allocation to a charging band will be based on the following criteria:

+the average calculated Final Demand over that period for which data is available;

+or if no such data is available, the Maximum Import Capacity of the Final Demand Site where reconciliation may be considered during the annual review under Paragraph 6.

 For Final Demand Sites within the group identified in Paragraph 1.5(d), each DNO/IDNO Party shall allocate its Final Demand Sites to the relevant charging band based on the following criteria (subject to Paragraph 4.2A):

 for a Final Demand Site that is half hourly settled: